Writing with AI – Syllabus (ENC 3370)

-Writing with Artificial Intelligence is an undergraduate course that focuses on the question of human agency.
-Students learn critical AI literacies, which the MLA-CCCC Joint Task Force on Writing and AI has identified as foundational to contemporary literacy.
-Using these critical frameworks, they identify and debunk “AI hype” and methodological errors in media articles and academic research on AI.
-They analyze ethical issues associated with large language models (LLMs), including plagiarism, academic integrity, modern copyright, open copyright, privacy concerns, and deepfakes.
-Students write with generative artificial intelligence tools to compose memos, summaries, articles, songs, short stories, poems, deepfakes, misinformation campaigns, images, videos, and bots.
-Thereafter, they conduct qualitative, empirical research to investigate how those tools impinged on their learning, thinking, self-expression, and creativity.
-Finally, students speculate about how the rise of "superintelligence" (Aschenbrenner 2024) and artificial general intelligence will challenge humans to reimagine what it means to be human.
+In response to "the rise of the machines" -- and the potential future of "superintelligence" (Aschenbrenner 2024) on the part of emerging AI systems -- Writing with Artificial Intelligence is an undergraduate course that focuses on the question of human agency, hybrid-human composing, and ethics.
+Students learn "critical AI literacies," which the MLA-CCCC Joint Task Force on Writing and AI identifies as foundational to literacy.
+Using critical AI frameworks, students identify and debunk “AI hype” and methodological errors in media articles and academic research on AI.
+They analyze ethical issues associated with large language models (LLMs), including plagiarism, postplagiarism, academic integrity, U.S. copyright, open copyright, privacy concerns, and deepfakes.
+They research and reflect on the possibility that humans will offshore their research, thinking, and writing practices to machines now that AI systems can write well enough to be in the top 90th percentile on the Bar Exam and SAT.
+Students write with generative artificial intelligence tools to compose memos, summaries, articles, songs, short stories, poems, deepfakes or misinformation campaigns, images, videos, and bots.
+They conduct qualitative, empirical research to investigate how those tools impinged on their learning, thinking, self-expression, and creativity.
+Finally, students speculate about how the rise of "superintelligence" and may challenge humans to reimagine what it means to be human.

 A share of these experts focused on the ways people’s uses of AI could diminish human agency and skills.
 Some warned it will nearly eliminate critical thinking, reading and decision-making abilities and healthy, in-person connectedness, and lead to more mental health problems.
 Some said they fear the impact of mass unemployment on people’s psyches and behaviors due to a loss of identity, structure and purpose.
 Some warned these factors combined with a deepening of inequities may prompt violence (Rainie and Anderson 2024).

 More recently, Leopold Aschenbrenner, a researcher at OpenAI, has speculated, based on historical trends, that AI may reach GAI “superintelligence” by 2027 (see Situational Awareness).
 At that point Aschenbrenner predicts generative AI tools will be able to write as well as Ph.Ds in computer science — or any other topic in any language.
-AI systems will no longer need humans to engage in inquiry.
-Rather, given their thirst for knowledge, they will be defining new problems, creating new medicines, surgical procedures, and ways of knowing.
-They will be the smartest being on the planet.
+Additionally, he argues that AI systems will no longer need humans to engage in inquiry.
+Rather, given their programmed thirst for knowledge, they will be solving new problems and creating new medicines, surgical procedures, and ways of knowing.
+They will be smarter than humans.

 This is a project by Aschenbrenner about when GAI systems will attain superintelligence.

-This course tackles this question of agency — of whether the American people can be “masters of their technology and not its unthinking servants” (NEH).
+In summary, the exigency this course addresses is the question of agency — of whether the American people can be “masters of their technology and not its unthinking servants” (NEH).
 In response to eight creative challenges, students write with and about AI technologies.
 Experimenting with a variety of AI tools, they create arguments, songs, images, videos, deepfakes.
-Subsequently they reflect on their works and processes, questioning how the AI tools constrained and enhanced their self expression, thinking, and creativity:
+Subsequently they reflect on their works and processes, questioning how the AI tools constrained and enhanced their self expression, thinking, and creativity.

 1. Key Benefits of Writing Without AI for Students